Mason-auten/intro_grad_research/README.md

 ## Acknowledgments

 This course was developed by Mason Auten and Patrick Buhr and draws inspiration from:

 -   Brenton Kenkel’s *Mathematical Foundations of Political Analysis*
--   Nina McMurry’s *Statistics for Political Research I*
 -   Jim Bisbee's *Statistics for Political Research I*
 -   Andres Gannon: All skills related instruction.